Pre-Season and In-Season Planning in Fashion Retail: A Complete Guide

 Assortment Planning

-Assortment planning is the strategic process of selecting the optimal mix of products across different locations, channels, and seasons and determining which specific products, product categories, styles, sizes, colors etc. to include in the assortment based on factors like profitability, brand positioning, shelf space constraints etc.
+Assortment planning and optimization is the strategic process of selecting the optimal mix of products across different locations, channels, and seasons, and determining which specific products, product categories, styles, sizes, colors, etc., to include in the assortment based on factors like profitability, brand positioning, shelf space constraints, etc.

 The key objectives are to maximize sales, profitability, inventory productivity, and customer satisfaction by offering the right product assortment tailored to each market segment.